Notes

 Easy to Approve Of.
 Difficult to Inhabit.

-At nineteen I got out of a car without thinking twice.
+At nineteen I got out of a car without thinking.
 At thirty I'd talk myself out of the same instinct for weeks.
+The signal didn't change.
+I did.

 The Currency You Can't Earn Back